ruby/www.ruby-lang.org/en/news/_posts/2006-10-26-rubyconf-2006-recap.md

 Ruby implementations.
 Two presentations focused on alternate Ruby implementations and a third challenged us to get our planned m17n additions to Ruby just right.
-Apple dropped in to show their plans for Ruby integration in Mac OS X and the first Ruby Implementors Summit was held.
+Apple dropped in to show their plans for Ruby integration in Mac OS X and the first Ruby Implementers Summit was held.
 Koichi brought us up to speed on YARV, which plans are currently underway to merge into the core at long last.
 As a teaser, he even showed it running Rails.